JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7889 days**.

-And here is a just a random fact -  **The first restaurant to open in Hollywood was the Musso & Frank Grill in 1919**.
+And here is a just a random fact -  **On average, an American family sends and receives 28 Christmas cards each year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)